mwmbl/blog/content/articles/update-november-2023.md

 [given](https://opencollective.com/mwmbl) over $800 to support the
 project.
 Over ten people have contributed to the [source code](https://github.com/mwmbl).
-And tens of our amazing volunteers are crawling web, donating their compute and bandwidth.
+And tens of our amazing volunteers are crawling the web, donating their compute and bandwidth.
 Without them, we would have no search results.

 So firstly I want to thank all of you that have contributed in any way